nelsonodhiambo810/portfolio/README.md

 This website is licensed under [insert license type].
 You are free to use and modify the code for your own personal or commercial use, but please give credit where credit is due.

 Contact
-If you have any questions or feedback about the website, please feel free to contact me at [insert contact email].
+If you have any questions or feedback about the website, please feel free to contact me at [odhiambonelson810@gmail.com].